pikvm/pikvm/docs/faq.md

     DNS=192.168.x.x
     ```

-    If you're using Wi-Fi but you don't have `/etc/systemd/network/wlan0.network` file, then first you will need to `migrate the Wi-Fi settings from `netctl` to `systemd-networkd`](wifi.md).
+    If you're using Wi-Fi but you don't have `/etc/systemd/network/wlan0.network` file, then first you will need to [`migrate the Wi-Fi settings from `netctl` to `systemd-networkd`](wifi.md).

 ??? question "Can I use PiKVM for gaming?"